munetomo-maruyama/mmRISC-1/README.md

   WHY: DBG_HALT_ACK  and DBG_RESUME_ACK are asserted in one cycle even during ID stallings.
 If these ACK signals are asserted, corresponding DBG_HALT_REQ and DBG_RESUME_REQ are immediately negated, then the pipeline control may ignore DBG_HALT_REQ and DBG_RESUME_REQ. <br>
   FIX: DBG_HALT_ACK and DBG_RESUME_ACK are asserted only at last of ID stages after its stalls in cpu_pipeline.v. <br>

-### 2022.03.20 Fixed following bugs in Floating Point Instructions in mmRISC Core
+### 2022.03.20 Added Simple I2C and SDRAM Interface in FPGA.
   BUG1: FMV W.X and FMV X.W sometimes could not transfer correct data according to pipeline stall or wait-cycle timing. <br>
   WHY1: EX_FPU_DSTDATA was active only when EX_ALU_DST1 was asserted.  <br>
   FIX1: EX_FPU_DSTDATA is connected from ex_busZ directly in cpu_datapath.v.
 EX_FPU_SRCDATA is stretched until next updating in cpu_fpu32.v. <br>